What is Docker Trusted Registry?

 • Trusted registry gets you started fast with an intuitive and easy-to-use GUI.
 There you can apply for non-disruptive patches and releases.
 Upgrading to the latest minor, patch, or major release is just a one-button click within the application.

-The table below describes what you get in more details from the Docker Datacenter Subscription:
+The table below describes what you get in more detail from the Docker Datacenter Subscription:

 – Make sure your machine has the minimum of: